-Туре Classification Impact Countermeasure Degree of impact (large/moderate) Time axis Increased pricing Increase in energy costs due to the introduction of a carbon tax Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Large Medium to long term Policy and legal of GHG emissions (carbon pricing) Cost pass-through occurs due to the introduction of carbon pricing into the energy and raw materials supply chain Encourage and cooperate with suppliers to develop low-carbon materials, etc. Diversify raw material procurement methods Large Medium to long term Transition risks Mandates on and regulation of existing products and services Rise in raw material prices due to stricter environmental regulations on plastics and other products Diversify suppliers in consideration of environmental impact Reduce the amount of raw materials and components used Moderate Short, medium, and long term Technology and market Changing customer behavior Increase in costs due to conducting energy conservation and introducing high-efficiency equipment, etc. Improve the efficiency of our own production processes Improve the efficiency of production processes throughout the value chain Large Short, medium, and long term Costs to transition to lower-emissions technology Increase in costs associated with introduction of renewable energy and purchase of clean energy Introduce renewable energy such as solar PPA Effectively use existing large-scale power sources (mega solar, biomass) Moderate Medium to long term Reputation Increased stakeholder concern or negative stakeholder feedback Impact on securing R&D personnel and hiring of new graduates Implement and improve human capital management Moderate Short, medium, and long term risks Acute cute Increased severity of extreme weather events such as cyclones and floods Equipment damage, decreased production due to suspension of activities, and increased recovery costs due to typhoons, floods, etc. Strengthen BCP (business continuity plan) Confirm hazard maps and assess risks at company sites and major business partners Large Short, medium, and long term Physical ri Suspension of production due to damage to suppliers and disruption of transportation routes caused by typhoons, floods, etc. Diversify production and procurement methods, such as by diversifying suppliers and reconstructing supply networks Deploy procurement BCP and implement BCP assessment at suppliers Moderate Medium to long term Chronic Rising mean temperatures Increased air conditioning costs Introduce energy-saving equipment and enhance power saving in factories and offices Introduce renewable energy such as solar PPA Moderate Short, medium, and long term
+Туре Classification Impact Countermeasure Degree of impact (large/moderate) Time axis Increased pricing Increase in energy costs due to the introduction of a carbon tax Implement energy conservation measures such as boiler fuel conversion and heat pumps Introduce renewable energy such as solar PPA Large Medium to long term on risks Policy and legal of GHG emissions (carbon pricing) Cost pass-through occurs due to the introduction of carbon pricing into the energy and raw materials supply chain Encourage and cooperate with suppliers to develop low-carbon materials, etc. Diversify raw material procurement methods Large Medium to long term Mandates on and regulation of existing products and services Rise in raw material prices due to stricter environmental regulations on plastics and other products Diversify suppliers in consideration of environmental impact Reduce the amount of raw materials and components used Moderate Short, medium, and long term Transition Technology and market Changing customer behavior Increase in costs due to conducting energy conservation and introducing high-efficiency equipment, etc. Improve the efficiency of our own production processes Improve the efficiency of production processes throughout the value chain Large Short, medium, and long term nd market Costs to transition to lower-emissions technology Increase in costs associated with introduction of renewable energy and purchase of clean energy Introduce renewable energy such as solar PPA Effectively use existing large-scale power sources (mega solar, biomass) Moderate Medium to long term Reputation Increased stakeholder concern or negative stakeholder feedback Impact on securing R&D personnel and hiring of new graduates Implement and improve human capital management Moderate Short, medium, and long term sks A 4 - Increased severity of extreme weather events such as cyclones and floods Increased severity of extreme weather events such as cyclones and floods Suspention disruptic routes of severity of extreme weather events such as Equipment damage, decreased production due to suspension of activities, and increased recovery costs due to typhoons, floods, etc. Strengthen BCP (business continuity plan) Confirm hazard maps and assess risks at company sites and major business partners Large Short, medium, and long term Physical risks Acute Suspension of production due to damage to suppliers and disruption of transportation routes caused by typhoons, floods, etc. Diversify production and procurement methods, such as by diversifying suppliers and reconstructing supply networks Deploy procurement BCP and implement BCP assessment at suppliers Moderate Medium to long term Chronic Rising mean temperatures Increased air conditioning costs Introduce energy-saving equipment and enhance power saving in factories and offices Introduce renewable energy such as solar PPA Moderate Short, medium, and long term